audioxide/data/data/posts/20200422-reviews-eob-earth.md

   ways, and for EOB it contributes towards the impression that the band is greater than the sum of its parts.
 week: 230
+blurb: Solo material from a band as prolific as Radiohead can go one of two ways.
+Here it leaves the impression the band is greater than the sum of its parts.
 ---
 author: André
 review: >-